veerendra2/veerendra2.github.io/content/posts/kubernetes-the-hard-way-1.md

 | Host OS  | Ubuntu 18.04             |
 | Hostname | ghost                    |

 First let's talk about the cluster in [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) which has 3 controller nodes, 3 worker nodes and a load balancer on GCP.
-I want to deploy cluster with multiple masters, but I was afraid it is too much for my laptop.
-So, I reduced to 2 controller nodes, 2 worker nodes (or VMs in my case) and replaced GCP load balancer with nginx docker container as a load balancer, the clusters looks like below.
+I want to deploy a cluster with multiple masters, but I was afraid it is too much for my laptop.
+So, I reduced it to 2 controller nodes, 2 worker nodes (or VMs in my case) and replaced GCP load balancer with nginx docker container as a load balancer, the clusters look like below.

 ![Cluster Image](/Server2.png)
 # 1. Prerequisites